National Incontinence is America’s source for bladder control products.

 At National Incontinence, we offer eight different types of incontinence products just for larger individuals.
 Disposable bariatric diapers from brands such as Attends and Tena are all made of stretchable and breathable materials that offer maximum comfort and protection.
 Tranquility bariatric briefs feature anti-leak leg cuffs to prevent leakage from both urinary and fecal incontinence.
 Larger leg openings and readjustable tabs also add increased comfort and complete protection against leakage.

 The largest incontinence brief we carry is the Tranquility Air-Plus brief, which fits waists 70-106”.
 This highly absorbent, breathable diaper holds up to 34 oz. of fluid and uses micro-hook closure tabs that allows for easy and multiple refastenings.
-We also offer the Tranquility Bariatric Stretch Pants for those who prefer a pull up that looks and feels like regular underwear.
-These machine washable (hang dry) pants are designed to hold the Tranquility bariatric pads for added absorbency.
-These breathable bariatric pants also feature an antibacterial additive to prevent odors and bacterial growth.
+Tranquility used to offer the Tranquility Bariatric Stretch Pants, but they have now been discontinued.

 No matter your size, take comfort that you will stay well protected with our line of bariatric incontinence products.